katzer/cordova-plugin-local-notifications/plugins/de.appplant.cordova.plugin.local-notification/README.md

 The system discards scheduled notifications in excess of this limit, keeping only the 64 notifications that will fire the soonest.
 Recurring notifications are treated as a single notification.

 ### Events aren't fired on iOS
-After deploying/replacing the app on the device via Xcode no callback for previously scheduled local notifications aren't fired.
+After deploying/replacing the app on the device via Xcode, no callback for previously scheduled local notifications are fired.

 ### No sound is played on iOS 7
-The right to play notification sounds in the notification center settings has to be granted.
+Users must grant permission in the notification center settings for notification sounds to be played.

 ### Adding a notification on WP8
 An application can only display one notification at a time.
-Each time a new notification has to be added, the application live tile's data will be overwritten by the new ones.
+Each time a new notification is added, the application's LiveTile data will be overwritten by the new ones.

 ### TypeError: Cannot read property 'currentVersion' of null
-Along with Cordova 3.2 and Windows Phone 8 the `version.bat` script has to be renamed to `version`.
+Along with Cordova 3.2 and Windows Phone 8, the `version.bat` script must be renamed to `version`.

 On Mac or Linux
 ```